 The IMMEX program promotes the export sector by offering tax incentives to companies doing business in Mexico, especially those involved in manufacturing and exporting goods.
 To benefit, companies must meet specific requirements, including:

 VAT Certification actually comprises of two components, (1) VAT, value-added tax, or IVA as the acronym in Spanish, and (2) Special Tax on Production and Services, or IEPS in Spanish.
 The IVA/IEPS Certification program is a credit line to companies that comply with specific fiscal requirements established by Mexico's tax authorities.
-This credit line permits you to import without paying IVA, that xx when the products are exported.
+This certification allows eligible companies to import goods without paying IVA, provided the goods are subsequently exported.

 Certified companies enjoy significant benefits, such as preferential VAT rates, streamlined customs procedures, and improved cash flow—key advantages for businesses engaged in international trade.